This is a guest article by Mauricio Prinzlau.

 Which Type of Backup Does Your Project Need?

-Given the number of choices available, these are some aspects you should consider when trying to decide which type of backup to use:
+Given the number of choices available, these are three aspects you should consider when trying to decide which type of backup to use:

 If your data needs to be recovered quickly, conventional backup techniques are better since data transfer rates are much higher with conventional techniques when compared to cloud based backup services, which are limited by network speed.